Skip to main content

 What Xusana is reading/watching/listening to these days: Counting Descent; Allow Me To Retort: A Black Guy's Guide to the Constitution; Elite Capture: How The Powerful Took Over Identity Politics (And Everything Else)

-Shalini Suryanarayana [🕪 pronunciation] serves as the State of Vermont’s Racial Equity Education & Outreach Associate.
-She was appointed to the position in January 2022.
-Shalini interacts with residents, visitors, press, and other sectors of government.
-She builds training curricula, liaises with communities around the state, and helps state and local leaders apply an equity lens to their work through education and close communication.
+Shalini Suryanarayana [🕪 pronunciation] serves as the Director of Education & Outreach at the State of Vermont Office of Racial Equity.
+She interacts with residents, visitors, press, other sectors of government, and builds training curricula.
+She also liaises with communities around the state and helps state and local leaders apply an equity lens to their work through education and close communication.

-What Shalini is reading/watching/listening to these days: Roundabout; The Moth Radio Hour; Scene on Radio
+What Shalini is reading/watching/listening to these days: Loving Corrections; Detectorists; The Moth Radio Hour

 Policy & Research Analyst